 Cons

-Visually this 8-piece S1 series knives set themselves a part from the completion.
+Visually the 12-piece Alps series knives set themselves apart from the competition.
 However, that would be meaningless if they did not perform well.
-The practical design and great balance of these knives combined with the excellent cutting edge of the blades check the necessary performance boxes.
+The practical design and great balance of these knives combined with the 16° grind of the blades check the necessary performance boxes.

 Cold Steel Kitchen Classics 12 Piece Block Set